Representation stability and finite linear groups: Introduction

-\begin{remark} We will sometimes use an alternative description of the morphisms in $\VIC(R)$.
+\begin{remark} We will sometimes use an alternative description of the morphisms in $\VIC(R)$ which works whenever all stably free $R$-modules are free (for instance, when $R$ is a finite commutative ring).
 Namely, the data $(f,C)$ which defines a morphism $V \to W$ is equivalent to a pair of $R$-linear maps $V \to W \to V$ whose composition is the identity.
 Here the first map is $f$ and the second map is the projection $W \to V$ away from $C$. \end{remark}

 \paragraph{The category $\bVIC$, take II (cheap).} Let ${\Unit} \subset R^\times$ be a subgroup of the group of multiplicative units of $R$ and let $\SL^{\Unit}(V) = \Set{$f \in \GL(V)$}{$\det(f) \in {\Unit}$}$.
 For our applications, we will need a variant of $\VIC(R)$ whose automorphism groups are $\SL^{\Unit}(V)$ rather than $\GL(V)$.
 The category $\VIC(R)$ is equivalent to the full subcategory generated by $\Set{$R^n$}{$n \geq 0$}$.
 Define $\VIC(R,{\Unit})$ to be the category whose objects are $\Set{$R^n$}{$n \geq 0$}$ and whose morphisms from $R^n$ to $R^{n'}$ are $\VIC(R)$-morphisms $(f,C)\colon R^n \rightarrow R^{n'}$ such that $\det(f) \in {\Unit}$ if $n = n'$.
 Thus the monoid of $\VIC(R,{\Unit})$-endomorphisms of $R^n$ is $\SL_n^{\Unit}(R) := \SL^{\Unit}(R^n)$.